Cosby back in court for Day Two of indecent assault trial

 - On first day, accuser laid out assault allegations as defense attacked her credibility

+Patrice Sewell took the stand to corroborate daughter Kelly Johnson's allegation that she called her mother after Cosby gave her an incapacitating pill and took advantage of her at his hotel in the Bel-Air neighborhood of Los Angeles.
+Sewell also recounted a call in which Johnson told her Cosby was pressuring Tom Illius, his now-deceased agent at William Morris talent agency, to terminate her.

+"She called me at work.
+She was nearly hysterical.
+She was crying.
+She was telling me, 'Mommy something's going on.
+I don't know what's going on, but they're telling lies about me,' " Johnson said, according to Sewell.
+"Mr. Cosby is telling Tom to get rid of me."

-Norristown, Pennsylvania (CNN)Bill Cosby arrived in court Tuesday for Day Two of his trial on charges that he drugged and assaulted Andrea Constand at his home in 2004.
+Tuesday was Day Two of Cosby's trial on charges that he drugged and assaulted Andrea Constand at his home in 2004.

-The 79-year-old actor and comedian has pleaded not guilty to three charges of aggravated indecent assault in the case.
+The 79-year-old comedian has pleaded not guilty to three charges of aggravated indecent assault in the case.

-Gripping the elbow of his publicist, Andrew Wyatt, Cosby smiled at times as he walked into the courtroom.
-His head slightly downward, he closed or squinted his eyes as he walked.
-As was the case Monday, his wife, Camille, did not arrive at the Montgomery County Courthouse with him.
+Gripping the elbow of his publicist, Andrew Wyatt, Cosby smiled at times as he walked into the Montgomery County Courthouse.
+His head slightly downward, he closed or squinted his eyes.
+As was the case Monday, his wife, Camille, did not arrive at the courthouse with him.
 It isn't clear if she will attend the proceedings.

-Gloria Allred, who represents Kelly Johnson, a Cosby accuser who testified Monday, said the court was slated to decide Tuesday whether Johnson's mother could take the stand, likely to corroborate parts of her daughter's story.

-"The prosecution wants that testimony to come in and, of course, the defense is trying to exclude it.
-I ask: What do they fear from the mother of my client, Kelly Johnson?
-What will that testimony add?" the lawyer asked.

 Though Cosby has been publicly accused of assault by dozens of women, the charges deal solely with accusations from Constand.
-Johnson was allowed to testify as prosecutors seek to establish that the assault was part of a pattern.
+Johnson was allowed to testify as prosecutors seek to establish that the alleged assault was part of a pattern.

 Johnson told jurors Monday that Cosby used his fame and influence to pressure her to take a pill that made her feel "underwater" and unable to resist his advances.
-Cosby then engaged in sexual activity with her when she could not consent, she testified through tears.
+Cosby then engaged in sexual activity with her when she could not consent or resist, she testified through tears.

+On Tuesday, Sewell said Johnson's father, a retired Los Angeles police detective, instructed his daughter at the time not to call the police because he "didn't want her to be humiliated and feel shame and embarrassment, as he had seen others who went to the police at that time.
+He didn't want that to happen to her."

+Jurors also heard from Joseph Miller, an attorney present at Johnson's deposition during her 1996 workers' compensation claim against William Morris.

 'He said, she said' case?

-Cosby's attorney Brian McMonagle pointed out inconsistencies in Johnson's story, which he used to argue that the incident did not occur.
+On Monday, McMonagle pointed out inconsistencies in Johnson's story, which he used to argue that the incident did not occur.

 Legal experts have said the trial will hinge on the "he said, she said" arguments so common to sexual offense cases.
 There is little forensic evidence against Cosby.